d2l-ai/d2l-en/chapter_hyperparameter_optimization/index.md

 In this chapter, we will first introduce the basics of hyperparameter optimization.
 We will also present some recent advancements that improve the overall efficiency of hyperparameter optimization by exploiting cheap-to-evaluate proxies of the original objective function.
 At the end of this chapter, you should be able to apply state-of-the-art hyperparameter opimtization techniques to optimize the hyperparameter of your own machine learning algorithm.

+*CA: it is not clear to me how the text above relates to the intro later*

 ```toc
 :maxdepth: 2